FarkostInteractive/VerdantPage/Documentation/AdvancedGuide/PaintingMaskTextures.md

 ![The icon for the tool for adding vegetation types](Media/VerdantMaskPaintTypeTool.png "Add Vegetation Type")

 After that is Add Vegetation Type.
 This tool allows you to add other types to areas that have been painted in with Add Vegetation.
-If you already have a good shape and you just want to add say, some flowers, to it, this is the tool to use.
+If you already have a good shape and you just want to say, add some flowers to it, this is the tool to use.
 It disables the Scale window, though it does still use the brush texture as a mask.
 That way you can add new types onto existing ones in interesting shapes.

 ![The icon for the tool for erasing vegetation types](Media/VerdantMaskEraseTypeTool.png "Erase Vegetation Type")